W0lffe/KitchenMate/README.md

 ## State of Project

-The project is in its early stages but has a solid foundation in terms of app structure and styling.
-It includes a working navigation system, modal component, and forms for login and signup.
-Core recipe features such as creation, reading, updating, and deleting are fully functional locally.
-Foundational basket features are established such as adding products from recipes or dishes directly, or making manual entry.
-User is also able to mark the product "obtained" in the basket.
-Dishes section is currently on read and delete only.
-All lists are sharing a simple sorting and filtering logic.
-State management is handled using React Context combined with useReducers, currently managing utility-related features such as navigation, modal visibility, and app slogans, as well as recipe/basket/dishes features such as adding new recipes/products, tracking the currently active recipe/dish, and managing the list of available recipes/basket/dishes.
+The project is currently in a solid and stable state, with application architecture and consistent styling throughout.
+It features a complete navigation system, modals, and forms for user authentication (login/signup) as well as for creating dishes, recipes, and basket items.
+Basic core CRUD (Create, Read, Update, Delete) functionality is fully implemented and operational locally for all main entities: recipes, dishes, and basket entries.
+Additionally, the app includes basic filtering and sorting capabilities to enhance usability.
+State management is efficiently handled through React's Context API combined with reducer functions, providing a maintainable foundation for future development.

 ### Planned Stages of Development